You can avoid the common mistakes made by male bodybuilders. These simple strategies will more easily create a stellar physique and lasting health.

 For example, chests can easily become stronger than backs, or torsos become disproportionately bigger than legs.

-Genetic diversity provides some of us with slow-twitch endurance-based muscle cells (these are your marathon runners), while others have more fast-twitch fibers (these are the stocky powerlifters).
+Genetic diversity provides some of us with slow-twitch endurance-based muscle cells (these are your marathon runners), while others have more fast-twitch fibers (stocky powerlifters).

 This diversity is a good thing; however, you just have to be sure that everything is developing evenly.